 - While Pacquiao threw twice as many punches as his opponent (815 to 405), Ugas was far more economical.
 Landing a higher amount of total punches, jabs, and power punches over the duration of the fight

 - With the last-minute change of opponent, the pay-per-view buys for the fight were much lower than hoped for at 200,000 buys

 What makes Manny Pacquiao so popular?

-- Pacquiao is the only eight division world champion in boxing history.
-Starting his career competing 108 pounds (light flyweight), and fighting as high as 147 pounds (welterweight)
+- Pacquiao is the only eight-division world champion in boxing history.
+Starting his career competing at 108 pounds (light-flyweight), and fighting as high as 147 pounds (welterweight)

 Manny the politician

 - In 2013, Pacquiao was elected to the house of representatives as a congressman in his home province of Sarangani

 - During that time, he donated a great deal of his own money to help uplift the province.
 Which is one of the poorest in the country and has a poverty rate of 45%

 - In 2016, he earned over 16 million votes and was elected to one of the government’s 12 senate seats

 - In September, he announced his plans to attempt to become the next president of the Philippines